 SMCT is committed to upholding ethical business practices and maintains internal policies related to codes of conduct, the prevention of fraud and corruption, and the reporting of improper conduct under the Public Interest Disclosures Act 2012.

 The way we respond to offers of gifts, benefits and hospitality is critical to earning and sustaining the trust of the Victorian community we serve.

-SMCT maintains a Gifts, Benefits & Hospitality Policy which sets out the standards all employees must follow.
+SMCT maintains a Gifts, Benefits and Hospitality Policy which sets out the standards all employees must follow.
 The policy helps employees avoid conflicts of interest, sustain a high level of integrity and public trust while adhering to the Victorian Public Sector Commissioner’s minimum accountabilities for managing gifts, benefits and hospitality.

-The SMCT Gifts, Benefits & Hospitality Register is available here.
+The SMCT Gifts, Benefits and Hospitality Register is available here.